Cimbalom: Rock

 The cimbalom was used by Alan Parsons on his "I Robot" and Tales of Mystery and Imagination albums and is included in the guest musician acknowledgments.
-The experimental rock group Mr. Bungle made use of the cimbalom on the Disco Volante and California albums.
+The experimental rock group Mr. Bungle made use of the cimbalom on Disco Volante and California.
 It is included in the guest musician acknowledgments.
 The experimental performance organization Blue Man Group has used a cimbalom in its productions.
 American progressive chamber group, cordis, uses electric and acoustic cimbalom as a centerpiece in their music.
 Romanian rock group Spitalul de Urgență has frequently used cimbalom, including a full-time player in some line-ups of the band.
 New York multi-instrumentalist Rob Burger used a cimbalom on the album L'Entredeux (2008) by Tucson chanteuse Marianne Dissard.
 Alternative rock band Garbage incorporated cimbalom into their track "The Trick Is to Keep Breathing" from their 1998 album Version 2.0.
-Portishead track Sour Times includes samples from Lalo Schifrin's Danube Incident that has cimbalom in its arrangement.
+Portishead track "Sour Times" includes samples from Lalo Schifrin's "Danube Incident" that has cimbalom in its arrangement.